baselayer-labs/baselayer-css/README.md

 #### Flow

 Flow controls vertical spacing between elements within a container.
-You can use different values for the `--space` variable to control the spacing between different types of elements or in different contexts.
-For example, you could use a smaller value for the `--space` variable to create tighter spacing between elements within a smaller container.
+You can use different values for the `--space` variable to control the spacing between elements in different contexts.
+For example, you could use a smaller value for the `--space` variable to create tighter spacing.

 By using the adjacent sibling combinator `> * + *` we target all child elements except the first one with `margin-top` and get a consistent spacing between the elements within the container.

+##### Why?
+The purpose of a component is to abstract away complex logic and present a simple, self-contained part of the interface.
+For that reason, we want to avoid putting margins on the component that bleed out and affect the composition in the surrounding context.
+Flow helps us with that.

 ```scss
 // Default settings